F O L K L O R E

-I love folktales where a heroine or hero goes on a quest and meets just the right helpers along the way.
+I love folktales in which a heroine or hero goes on a quest and meets just the right helpers along the way.
 These popular tales send a clear message—go after your dreams, don't worry that you are too young, too old, too small, or too weak.
 You will find friends who will help you.
 You will be stronger together!

 Tasty Baby Belly Buttons is about a girl who was born magically from a watermelon, much to the delight of a childless couple.
 It is a variant of the well-known Japanese tale of Momotaro, blended with another classic, The Melon Princess.
 I found this unusual version in a volume of academic folklore and spun it out into a picture book.